About

 Literally “Rocket Science”

 In parallel to the physics stuff I was also an avionics engineer at the USC Rocket Propulsion Lab (think: build brains for rockets).
 We are the first student group to successfully launch and recover an entirely student-designed rocket (Traveler IV) past the Karman line, the recognized boundary of space at 100 km (328,084 ft)!
 There were so many difficulties to overcome, but launching a rocket in desert is one of my best college memories!
 I love this group of people — they are ambitious, hungry for getting things to work, and incredibly caring.
-They also taught me if you care about something deeply enough, the unfavorable reality becomes negotiable.
+They also taught me if you care about something deeply enough, the reality becomes negotiable.

 A Quest for Meaning